girlscript/winter-of-contributing/Competitive_Programming/C++/DP/Rod Cutting/rod_cutting_documentation.md

 ## 💡 Implementation of Iterative DP (Bottom-up Approach):

-The above top-down approach can further be optimized using a Bottom-Up Dynamic Programming Approach, which can be written by maintaining an Array storing the result of every state using two loops.
+The above top-down approach can further be optimized using a Bottom-Up Dynamic Programming Approach, which can be written by maintaining an array storing the result of every state using two loops.

 We can initialize dp[i] to be the maximum cost obtained when rod of length i is cut into pieces of size<=i